DeepakPratapa/Django-Framework/Read.md

         Now we will be able to create urls in the app itself

 f.
 Update views to add the required pages.

+g.
+After setting up the app , now we need to restrict access .